sagnikrg/cond-mat-bonn/Season-4/index.md

 ![Thumbnail](institutelogo.png)
 ![Thumbnail](logo.png)

-We are now in the third year of the Journal Club.
-Details about talks from the previous season can be found here.
+We are now in the third year of the Journal Club!

+The Condensed Matter Journal Club ususally meets every **Wednesday** at **11:00 AM (sharp!)** \
+In the PI 3rd floor coffee room (PI 3.014)

+Usually when the academic semester is on!

+## Journal Club Archive:

 [Season 1: WiSe22-SoSe23](https://sagnikrg.github.io/cond-mat-bonn/Season-1/)\
 [Season 2: WiSe23](https://sagnikrg.github.io/cond-mat-bonn/Season-2/)\